ArmyOfRobots/gooddog.github.io/_pages/bumble/gimbal-electronics.md

 I recommend to print it face down, with break-away support material as shown in the photo.
 This way, you have the main loops of the perimeter printed in a very strong fashion.
+Yes, it's a lot of support material and it can be annoying to remove from inside of the motor region.

 - Head Base